 Speaking of working hard, it turns out that the filming schedule for Halo got pretty crazy.
 One advantage of having a main character whose face is hidden behind an armored mask a lot of the time is that you can have multiple stunt people filming scenes.
 According Schreiber, that meant that at one point there were as many as three Master Chiefs running around on set.

-“The only time it’s not [me in the suit] is when there’s massive stunt sequences and obviously, when they hook somebody up to wires and they don’t want me to get hurt, they throw somebody else in,” Schreiber said.
+“The only time it’s not is when there’s massive stunt sequences and obviously, when they hook somebody up to wires and they don’t want me to get hurt, they throw somebody else in,” Schreiber said.
 “Because of the demands of the role and I’m in almost every scene, there was times where we would have three chiefs on different sets around the lot.
 I would be somewhere doing a dramatic scene with the helmet off and then Justin Howell, my incredibly capable stunt guy, would be hooked up to ropes somewhere doing flips and aerials.
 Then we’d have a second stunt guy doing some running shot or something like that.
 That was really when we were block shooting all the action stuff and things were getting very busy and very hectic.”

 Tapping into the Master Chief’s humanity